wdk-docs/vscode-docs/api/language-extensions/programmatic-language-features.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: A9D40038-7837-4320-8C2D-E0CA5769AA69
+id: A9D40038-7837-4320-8C2D-E0CA5769AA69
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Visual Studio Code language extensions contribute programming language features.
+description: Visual Studio Code language extensions contribute programming language features.
 These guidelines present the language features available in Visual Studio Code and explain the API.
 ---

 # 编程语言特性